 - Integration contract testing

 As its name pretends, consumer contract testing allows consumers to define the way they want to consume a service.
-The consumer contracts can be created by a mutually consented language and a schema between the consumer and the producer.
+Consumer contracts can be created by a mutually consented language and a schema between the consumer and the producer.

 The service providers will run a test against the replicas of the individual contracts.
 After that, the service provider will make changes to that particular service without affecting the nature of other services.